siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `Image` - the image data itself
 - `Image header` - metadata describing the image, but not the rendering operation
 - `Render` or rendering operation - a single raster image lasered onto some surface
-- `Render header` - metadata describing the rendering operation, but not the image
+- `Render header` - metadata to set up the rendering operation

 ### MVP Protocol
 The MVP protocol is limited to the following assumptions